mozilla/DeepSpeech/doc/Decoder.rst

 Implementation
 ^^^^^^^^^^^^^^

 The decoder source code can be found in ``native_client/ctcdecode``.
 The decoder is included in the language bindings and clients.
 In addition, there is a separate Python module which includes just the decoder and is needed for evaluation.
 A pre-built version of this package is automatically downloaded and installed when installing the training code.
-If you want to manually build and install it from source, see the :github:`native_client README <native_client/README.rst#install-the-ctc-decoder-package>`.
+If you want or need to manually build and install it from source, see the :github:`native_client README <native_client/README.rst#install-the-ctc-decoder-package>`.